benjamin-ping-xu/benjamin-ping-xu/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on ...
+Nutrition and chronic disease research
+- 🌱 I’m currently learning ...
+Nutritional Epidemiology
+- 👯 I’m looking to collaborate on ...
+Data analysis and statistical methods
+- 🤔 I’m looking for help with ...
+SAS
+- 💬 Ask me about ...
+Software development, Git workflow, computers
+- 📫 How to reach me: ... \[redacted\]
+- 😄 Pronouns: ... he/him
+- ⚡ Fun fact: ...
+I am the DM of a weekly D&D campaign that's going on 4 years strong!
 <!--
 **benjamin-ping-xu/benjamin-ping-xu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.